Skip to content

 Script Output

 Tables can be transposed if that makes them easier to read.
+Hovering over output-table column headers will also try to show the Luna variable description for that field.

 Exporting tables